harshilp156/Two-tier-web-app-deployment-on-VPC/README.md

-# 2-Tier Web app deployment on vpc
+# 2-Tier Web App Deployment on AWS VPC

-This project demonstated how to create VPC (virtual private cloud) that you can use for server to deploy two tier web application in production environment.In this project I have used aws management console to complete all tasks.
+This project demonstrates the creation of a Virtual Private Cloud (VPC) on AWS for deploying a two-tier web application in a production environment.
+The AWS Management Console is utilized for all tasks in this project.

-## VPC work flow
+## VPC Workflow

-As per the below architecture diagram,the vpc has public and private subnet in two Avaibility zones.
+As depicted in the architecture diagram below, the VPC comprises public and private subnets in two Availability Zones.

 ![vpc-example-private-subnets](https://github.com/harshilp156/Two-tier-web-app-deployment-on-VPC/assets/67538347/764a426d-cca0-4c3c-9e24-508604257c72)

-Each public subnet has NAT gateway and an Application load balancer node.
+Public subnets include a NAT gateway and an Application Load Balancer node each.

-The server run in private subnet and are launched and terminated automaticall by Auto scaling group.
+Servers operate in private subnets, automatically launched and terminated by an Auto Scaling group.

-The server receive trafic from the Application load balancer.
+Servers receive traffic from the Application Load Balancer.

-The server can connect to internet using the NAT gateway.
+Servers can connect to the internet via the NAT gateway.

-The servers can connect to Amazon S3 by using a gateway VPC endpoint.
+Servers can connect to Amazon S3 using a Gateway VPC Endpoint.

-High Avaibility : To insure the Avaibility we have deployed application in two Avaibility zones(us-east-1,us-east-2).
+High Avaibility : To ensure availability, the application is deployed in two Availability Zones (us-east-1, us-east-2).

-Bastion hosts or Jump server : The application sare deployed in private subnets ,so we can not directly ssh into these servers.
-To securely log into private subnets I have used bastion hosts ,which are deployed in the each public subnets.
+Bastion hosts or Jump server : As the application is deployed in private subnets, direct SSH access is not possible.
+Bastion hosts are deployed in each public subnet to securely log into private subnets.

-NAT gateway : If the application (inside private subnet) wants to access the internet for any reasons (e.g, to download any packages) then it can you use NAT gateway to securely use the internet (without exposing private ip address).
-It acts as a mask for application over it's private ip address.
+NAT gateway : If applications in private subnets need internet access, NAT gateway provides secure internet usage without exposing private IP addresses.
+It acts as a mask for the application over its private IP address.

-Auto scaling group : To insure the reliability I have used Auto scaling groups(in each private subnet).If the trafic rises for any occasion then the auto scaling group can immediately take the decision and automatically scale up the server to meet the demand and also scale down if the trafic is low.
+Auto scaling group : To ensure reliability, Auto Scaling groups are used in each private subnet.
+These groups can dynamically scale up or down based on traffic, ensuring optimal resource utilization.

-Load balancer : The load balancer equally balance the load between multiple server.It continuously monitors the health of servers and destribute the trafic accordingly.
+Load balancer : The load balancer evenly distributes traffic among multiple servers, continuously monitoring server health and adjusting traffic distribution accordingly.

-## Step : 1 Create A VPC
+## Step: 1 Create A VPC

 Here I have started with creating VPC.

-Select VPC and more, the best thing is aws will atutomatically create public subnets and private subnet in two avaibility zones.
+Select VPC and more, the best thing is aws will automatically create public subnets and private subnet in two availability zones.

-I live in ontario that is the reason I have selected us-east-1 as my region.
+I live in Ontario, that is the reason I have selected us-east-1 as my region.

 Along with subnets the Route Tables are also created by AWS.

-Route tables : Route table is the one which is responsible to define how to route trafic with in the subnet.Both public subnets are attached to the route table ,which has the destination to the internet gateway so that the trafic flows into the public subnets.
+Route tables: Route table is the one which is responsible to define how to route traffic within the subnet.
+Both public subnets are attached to the route table, which has the destination to the internet gateway so that the traffic flows into the public subnets.

-Also both the private subnets are attached to their each route tables , and these route tables have destination to VPC endpoint so that these private subnets can connect to Amazon S3.
+Also, both the private subnets are attached to each route tables, and these route tables have destination to VPC endpoint so that these private subnets can connect to Amazon S3.

-Here my IP Address Would be : 10.0.0.0/16
+Here my IP Address Would be: 10.0.0.0/16.

-It means 65,536IPS are allocted towads my VPC.
+It means 65,536IPS are allocated towards my VPC.
 In simple words I can allocate this IP address 10.0.0.0/16 to 65,535 instances.

-I have selected IPV4 CIDR block for this priject.
+I have selected IPV4 CIDR block for this project.

-Number of avaibility zones : 2
+Number of availability zones: 2

-Number of public subnets : 2
+Number of public subnets: 2

-Number of private subnets : 2
+Number of private subnets: 2

-NAT gateways : 1 per avaibility zones
+NAT gateways: 1 per availability zones

 ![App Screenshot](screenshots/Screenshot (461).png?raw=true "ss")